ablaom/MachineLearningInJulia2020/README.md

 **Now updated for MLJ version 0.16 and Julia 1.6**

+But binder notebook will not work until [this binder issue](https://github.com/jupyterhub/binderhub/issues/1424) is resolved.

 Interactive tutorials for a workshop introducing the machine learning toolbox [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/) (v0.14.4)